albar965/littlenavmap-manual/README.md

 ### Tooltips {#tooltips}

-Hovering the mouse over the map will show tooltips for all map objects like airports, VOR, NDB, airways, parking, fuel box and towers.
+Hovering the mouse over the map will show tooltips for all map objects including airports, VOR, NDB, airways, parking, fuel box and towers.
 The tooltip is truncated and shows a message `More...` if it gets too long.
 In that case reduce details or zoom in.

-The sensitivity for tooltip display can be adjusted in the `Options` dialog on the `Map Display` tab.
+The sensitivity for the tooltip display can be adjusted in the `Options` dialog on the `Map Display` tab.

 ![Tooltip](images/tooltip.jpg "Tooltip")